 Generally, the party appealing the assessment bears the burden of proving the grounds for the appeal by a preponderance of the evidence.
 If the appealing party "offers competent evidence that the market value of the property is different than the market value determined by the assessor," then the burden of proof shifts to those seeking to uphold the assessment.
 Iowa Code § 441.21(3)(b)(2).

-Assessments are to be set at actual fair market value.
+For most property types, assessments are to be set at actual fair market value.
 To arrive at market value, Iowa law prefers the use of recent normal, arm's length sales of the subject or comparable properties.
 Iowa Code § 441.21(1).